These Lavender Espresso Pancakes are made with espresso powder and topped with a sweet lavender glaze plus maple syrup.

 Yes, lavender is basically just like cilantro in that regard.
 But what about when it’s paired with espresso?
 Eh?!
 Do we love it?
 I think/hope we do, ‘cause that’s what we’ve got going on today.

 I’m basically always trying to add lavender and espresso to all my recipes whenever possible.
-Example A) lavender cake, and example B) espresso cupcakes.
+Like this lavender cake, for example.
 You just can’t go wrong, and both flavors are very breakfast-y if you ask me.
 Or dessert-y, but today we’re going with breakfast.
 These espresso pancakes can be made with espresso powder or instant coffee, whichever one you have on hand and/or is easier for you to acquire.

 And if we’re getting technical, these are actually espresso pancakes with a lavender glaze.
 Mhmmmm.
 To make the glaze, you’ll whip up a simple lavender syrup—think lavender, sugar and water—and then combine that with powdered sugar. …..and then you’ll want to put it on everything!
 Like ALL THE DESSERTS.